this cell is required to run these notebooks on Binder. Make sure that you also have a desktop tab open.

 nbscreenshot(viewer)

-We’ll actually want to smooth the distance transform to avoid over segmentation artifacts.
-We can do this on the data in the viewer in place.
+We’ll actually want to smooth the distance transform to avoid over-segmentation artifacts.
+We can do this on the layer data in-place.

 smoothed_distance = filters.gaussian(distance, 10)